Alarm PIR Sensor

 PIR sensors (passive infared) detect infared light (heat energy) which radiates from objects in it’s field of vision such as a human body.
 This makes them great for protecting Ute canopies or the back or vans where a solid cargo barrier prevents Ultrasonic Sensors covering the space.

 There are two ways to connect a PIR sensor up to an alarm.
 The first method is to wire the sensor up to the alarms AUX input.
-Most decent alarms give the user the option to disable the AUX input on the alarm whilst still having door and bonnet triggers active so that the vehicle can be locked and armed with the canopy open if desired.
+Most decent alarms give the user the option to disable the AUX input on the alarm whilst still having door and bonnet triggers active so that the vehicle can be locked and armed with the PIR sensor turned off if desired.

 Upgrade alarm method

 This can then catch the owner out if they only wish to access tools or such in the canopy and not access the main vehicle.
 As soon as they trigger the PIR sensor then the alarm sounds!
 Whilst the user could simply open and shut one of the doors to stop this from happening most people don’t find this vary convenient.

 Wiring the PIR sensor via a relay to one of the doors will trick the vehicle into thinking that a door has been opened as soon as the PIR sensor detects movement.
 This will then prevent the vehicle from re-locking and re-arming, and getting triggered by mistake.